CERTCC/tapioca/README.md

 1. If given a choice, log in with the tapioca user and choose the Xfce login session.
 If for any reason the installation fails, check and correct any relevant errors and run `./install_tapioca.sh` again.

+### About Wireshark Versions
+Tapioca downloads and compiles Wireshark to ensure compatibility with RedHat Enterprise Linux and Centos, which provide Wireshark versions older than what Tapioca needs.
+If you wish to have Tapioca use your own version of Wireshark, simply ensure that `/usr/local/bin/tshark` is from the version of Wireshark that you wish to use before running `./install_tapioca.sh`.

 # Tapioca Quick Start

 ### Testing Apps on Wireless Devices Using HOSTAP adapter